-The Muslim Community Center will present two On the Move sessions at the 2017 Folklife Festival:
+The Muslim Community Center presented two On the Move sessions at the 2017 Folklife Festival:

 What Does It Mean to Be American Muslim?

-Representatives from MCC will speak about how migration and acculturation has impacted and shaped the lives of American Muslims now and for the past thirty years.
-The session will offer perspectives of three generations of Muslim experience spanning stories of migration and settlement to being born and raised in America, and how the younger generation has shaped the narrative of Muslims in current times.
+Representatives from MCC spoke about how migration and acculturation has impacted and shaped the lives of American Muslims now and for the past thirty years.
+The session offered perspectives of three generations of Muslim experience spanning stories of migration and settlement to being born and raised in America, and how the younger generation has shaped the narrative of Muslims in current times.

 - Usman Sarwar, moderator, is the current board president of the Muslim Community Center, and the first in its history who was born in the United States.
 He has been active in the local Muslim community for almost two decades with a particular focus on youth development.
 He worked with the D.C.
 Council of area Muslim Student Associations, representing the University of Maryland, and he was MCC’s youth coordinator and education chair before joining the board.

 - Sabir A. Rahman is chair of the bylaws, policy, and procedures committee at MCC and was also a past board president.
 He is very involved in the area’s interfaith circles, where he works to promote dialogue, understanding, and peace.